 Health Problems That Can Cause Too Little Amylase to be present in Your Pet’s Blood Stream:

 I know of none.

-Corticosteroid medications given when a dog or cat arrives as an emergency patient can lower the amylase reading.
+However corticosteroid medications, given when your dog or cat arrives in critical condition as an emergency patient, has been known to lower amylase readings.

-CBC and blood chemistry panel, lipase , pancreatic lipase immunoreactivity tests, blood glucose, calcium, phosphorus, cholesterol , BUN, creatinine, , ALT, AP, TLI, urinalysis.
-Repeated amylase tests, or , better yet, ones that focuses on the pancreas better – like the TLI or pancreatic-specific lipase tests (fPL/ cPL)
+CBC and a blood chemistry panel, lipase level, pancreatic lipase immunoreactivity test, blood glucose level, blood calcium, phosphorus, cholesterol , BUN, creatinine, , ALT, AP, TLI, urinalysis.
+Repeated amylase tests or better yet, ones that focuses more on the pancreas – tests such as the TLI or pancreatic-specific lipase tests (fPL/ cPL)